Inspection Reports for

 Findings

-The facility failed to consistently document residents' code status (DNR or Full Code) in the comprehensive care plans for nine residents and failed to transcribe or correct code status orders for two residents.
-Additionally, the facility failed to perform pre-dialysis assessments and lacked a system for ongoing communication with the dialysis clinic for one resident requiring dialysis.
+The facility failed to consistently document residents' code status (DNR/Full Code) in care plans and orders for multiple residents.
+Additionally, the facility did not perform required pre-dialysis assessments and lacked proper communication with the dialysis clinic for one resident.

 Report Facts